 Currently Mexican and Colombian drug lords as well as the Shining Path Guerrillas are fighting for control over this growing drug trade in Peru.
 Most of the product that is grown and produced in Peru is smuggled into the US and parts of Europe.

-Many of the people in government and law enforcement in Peru realise that stopping the growing and smuggling of drugs in their country is seemingly impossible but efforts can be made to slow the trade down by finding crops and removing or destroying them.
+Many of the people in government and law enforcement in Peru realise that stopping the growing and smuggling of drugs in their country is seemingly impossible.
+But efforts can be made by establishing different facilities for treatments to help a cocaine addict, and the other way which is the main objective, is to slow the trade down by finding crops and removing or destroying them.
 In Colombia anti Narcotic forces, funded by the US, have had some success but the problem with targeting one area means the drug producers simply shift to other areas of the Andes, in this case Peru.

 During the 1990s there was a huge crackdown on the growing of coca in Peru and Bolivia which shifted the drug producers to areas of Colombia.
 Aerial spraying of crops in these areas of Colombia then forced the drug cultivators to move to many new areas and start once again.

 The time line and the activities of the drug cultivators has come full circle with the increase in the cultivation of coca in Peru.
 Rebel groups have killed thousands of people through wars with government forces over drugs being cultivated in Peru.